stevenhggns/Buckley_Lab_SIP_project_protocols/GCMS_operation/CO2_batch_run.md

 * If the GCMS has not been used in a long time (e.g., a year), wait ~1 day prior to tuning.
-  * TODO: why is wait needed?
+  * This wait provides time for the column to be purged of contaminants.

 ## Procedure: